The Legendary Live-in Camp

 This season’s camp dates are Mon 22nd to Fri 26th January 2018.

-Bookings will be open in December!
-Click here then!
+Bookings open now!
+Click here to book!

 Once you have booked a place, you will receive a welcome e-mail which contains a link to the volunteer roster (see below).
 You MUST volunteer for sufficient duties (a points system – 10 points per child).
 Have your diary ready.